 Working in education is both rewarding and challenging.
 Whether you’re a teacher, or work in management or support, young Australians depend on your passion and commitment to help shape their futures.
 While focusing on your work is important, shaping your own future matters too.
 Making sure you get the most from your super now can help ensure that when your work stops, you live the retirement you deserve.

 You have a range of options for superannuation and how you maximise your retirement savings.
-This article covers superannuation for teachers and education workers so you can make informed decisions for your financial future.
+This article covers super for teachers and education workers so you can make informed decisions for your financial future.

-Are you with a default fund?
+Are you with a default teachers' superannuation fund?

 If you started your job before 1 November 2021 and didn't provide your super fund details to your employer, it's likely they're paying your super contributions to their default fund.